GillesArcas/numsed/analysis/Adding_and_subtracting_digits_with_sed.md

 ##       Goal

 numsed uses sed snippets extracted from Greg Ubben'[dc](http://sed.sourceforge.net/grabbag/scripts/dc.sed) for digit addition and subtraction.
-We analyse here simplified versions of the snippets without carry (nor decimal part as in dc).
+We analyse here simplified versions of the snippets without carry (nor sign and decimal part as in dc).

 ##### Snippet for adding two digits